jakobharder/anno1800-jakobs-mods/upgradable-low-tier/README.md

 ## Notes

-Known issues
+Known issues:

-The game always prefers one direction when building a single row of houses.
+- The game always prefers one direction when building a single row of houses.
 You have to rotate such a building everytime you place or upgrade it or its neighbors.

-Skyscraper bulk upgrade only unlocks with the High Life DLC.
+- Skyscraper bulk upgrade only unlocks with the High Life DLC.
 But the single upgrade button is always available.

-The arrows for skyscraper update doesn't show sometimes.
+- The arrows for skyscraper update doesn't show sometimes.
 But the building will still upgrade if you click anyway.
+- The game wrongfully shows missing cheese for normal worker residences when all needs are fulfilled but people have not moved in yet.
+It's just an icon, nothing is missing.

 ## 1.1 Changes